Chief Executive Officer

 Heidi has been part of the NBAC family through its many evolutions, working as Operations Manager during its tenure as Link-Up NSW Aboriginal Corporation, and as Aboriginal Manager while managed by Barnardos Australia.

-Heidi is currently undertaking a Bachelor of Laws at Macquarie University.
+She also sits on the Board of Directors for the Leukaemia Foundation and is a member of the Australian Institute of Company Directors.
 She holds a Diploma of Family and Community Services and Diploma of Management from TAFE NSW and a Postgraduate Certificate in Social Health from Macquarie University.

 Our Foster Care Stories